 Reversing cameras are low-cost, easy to install and make a world of difference when it comes to reversing and maneuvering a vehicle.
 There is a wide range of reversing cameras on the market so you no longer need to rely on the limited view of the rearview mirror.

-We’ve rounded up the best reversing cameras in Australia.
+In this article we’ve rounded up the best reversing cameras in Australia and analysed them based on a range of key metrics.
 These cameras work with all vehicle types and offer a compact solution that increases safety when driving, parking or backing up.

 If you’re looking for a reversing camera that is compact, wireless and straightforward to install the Garmin BC 40 is one of the best available.
 It comes with a mount that you attach to your license plate so installation couldn’t be easier.